antoniochaves19/BRKGA-QL/README.md

 An Adaptive and near Parameter-free BRKGA using Reinforcement Learning, Technical Report.
 (Available in http://www.optimization-online.org/DB_HTML/2021/02/8260.html  in technical report form).

+This research article was accepted to be published in the CEC 2021.

 ## Scope